alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 //sampleEnd
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="string-templates-kotlin"}
+{kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-string-templates"}

 For more information, see [String templates](strings.md).

-You'll notice that there aren't any types declared for variables.
+You will notice that there aren't any types declared for variables.
 Kotlin has inferred the type itself: `Int`.
 This tour
-discusses the different Kotlin basic types and how to declare them in the [next chapter](kotlin-tour-basic-types.md).
+explains the different Kotlin basic types and how to declare them in the [next chapter](kotlin-tour-basic-types.md).

 ## Practice